byteManiak/Qt-Shader-IDE/README.md

 # Qt Shader IDE
 This is a GLSL shader IDE that I'm writing in Qt (and thus, inherently, C++) and a bit of OpenGL, mostly for educational purposes.

+While the IDE only supports OpenGL 3.3 core profile for now, I will try to add support for multiple versions, including OpenGL 4.5.

 ## To do
 - [x] Add ability to manage .glsl files.
 - [ ] Add ability to change fonts.